 The glossary that you implement early on will initially be used by your staff, PR, or marketing department.
 In customer service, it ensures that the appropriate terms will be applied correctly at any time.
 This, in turn, will foster your standing within your industry, and facilitate global outreach.

 When it comes to the localization of all your product-related content for a specific language, you will be able to rely on standard meanings determined early on.
 These standard meanings will help future translation teams and industry reviewers better relate to the product or service and provide the right context for error-free and culturally accurate translations.
+(Note: This kind of glossary specific to the localization process is usually called “term base”.)

 What are the benefits of a glossary?